EchterAlsFake/PHUB/README.md

 pip install --upgrade phub
 ```

-- Or using this repository to get latest features:
+- Or using this repository to get the latest features:
 ```sh
 pip install --upgrade git+https://github.com/Egsagon/PHUB.git
 ```